 • decision making, daily planning and budgeting

-• engaging in a community with other peers who share common goals around recovery, acceptance and inclusivity
+• engaging in a community with other peers who share common goals around acceptance and inclusivity

 • developing meaningful connections in the broader community